 Welcome to Barneveld Schools!
-Chelsea Olday, the School District Nurse oversees the health of all students from the Early Childhood Program to the Seniors in high school.
+Rachel Korish, the School District Nurse, oversees the health of all students from the Early Childhood Program to the Seniors in high school.

-The Barneveld School District has many personnel who are First Aid and CPR trained.
+The Barneveld School District has many personnel certified in First Aid and CPR-trained.

 Medication to be given at school:

 At times a student may need to take Tylenol, Ibuprofen, or Benadryl (for example) here at school.
-In this case, we keep the medication locked in the health office and record all occasions that it is taken.
+In this case, we keep the medication locked in the health office and record it every time it is taken.
 You must fill out and sign the "Medication Authorization" form and provide the medication.
-If it is a prescription medication, the physician needs to sign the form also (these may be faxed to the school from the clinic office at 608-924-1646).
+If it is a prescription medication, the physician must also sign the form (these may be faxed to the school from the clinic office at 608-924-1646).
 All medication must be in its original container.